Interim president: Adly Mahmud Mansour

 His opponents accused him of failing the 2011 revolution by concentrating power in the hands of his Muslim Brotherhood.

-Gen Sisi laid out details of a roadmap for a political transition.
-The Islamist-drafted constitution would be frozen and presidential elections held early, he said, without specifying when.
+Armed forces chief Abdel Fattah al-Sisi announced Mr Morsi's overthrow on state television, and laid out details of a roadmap for a political transition that included a new constitution and fresh elections.
 The armed forces would "remain far away from politics".

-In the first step towards the elections, a vote was held in January 2014 on a new constitution that bans parties based on religion, requires that the defence minister be a member of the armed forces and ensures the military budget remains beyond scrutiny.
+Passed in a January 2014 referendum, the new constitution bans parties based on religion, requires that the defence minister be a member of the armed forces and ensures the military budget remains beyond scrutiny.

 First freely-elected leader